Pedroncelli Mother Clone Zinfandel

 • Pedroncelli’s historic Zinfandel vineyards are located on the hillsides surrounding the winery, on the ranch originally purchased by John Pedroncelli Sr. in 1927 and planted to Zinfandel since 1904.

-Elaboration: Destemmed grapes go to a fermentation tank to cold soak for 24-48 hours and then are inoculated with selected yeast.
+Elaboration: At the crushpad, destemmed grapes are transferred to a fermentation tank to cold soak for 48 hours and then is inoculated with selected yeast.
 Daily pump-overs and fermentation in temperature controlled stainless steel tanks with delestage regimes are done for maximum phenolic extraction.
-Following this the grapes are pressed and go to storage tanks until barreled down for 12 months of aging in American oak barrels (30% of which are new).
-The addition of Petite Sirah (12%) adds depth of color and brings structure to the Zinfandel fruit.
+Pressing follows and the new wine is transferred to storage tanks until barreled down.
+Twelve months of aging in American oak barrels develops additional complexity.
+The addition of Petite Sirah (9%) adds depth of color and brings structure to the wine.

 PRESS